Hamza-Prgmg786/learnpython/index.md

 Python int variable requires minimum 24 bytes on 32-bit / 64-bit system.
 It may vary as per hardware.
 ```
-# Find size of int

 import sys
 sys.getsizeof( int() ) # prints 24
 sys.getsizeof(0) # prints 24
 sys.getsizeof(1) # prints 28
 sys.getsizeof(-2) # prints 28
 ```
+It is helpful to think of variables as a container that holds data that can be changed later in the program.

+#### 1. Integer

+Represent integers like 1, 10.
 ```
 number = 10
 ```

-It is helpful to think of variables as a container that holds data that can be changed later in the program.
+#### 2. Floating point